Mikael925/mikael925.github.io/narrative-design.md

             <strong>Environmental Storytelling:</strong> To support the main narrative, I placed key environmental cues for the player to discover, such as the old trap that foreshadows danger and the subsequent blood trail that creates a sense of urgency and drives the final act of the story.
         </li>
 <li>
- <strong>From insperation to blueprint:</strong>I believe that a strong game concept can be sparked by anything—even a single image.
+ <strong>Insperation to Blueprint:</strong>I believe that a strong game concept can be sparked by anything—even a single image.
 This exercise showcases how I translate that initial spark of inspiration directly into a design blueprint.
 By analyzing a visual, I can quickly prototype core ideas, from player objectives and environmental storytelling to potential challenges and core mechanics.
 </li>
               </ul>
             </div>